Michael W. Mosman: Kawhi Leonard v. Nike Inc

 "It's not merely a derivative work of the sketch itself...I do find it to be new and significantly different from the design."

 Oregon restraining order against Department of Homeland Security (2020)

-In July 2020, the Oregon Attorney General, Ellen Rosenblum, requested a restraining order based on the detainment actions of Department of Homeland Security and Customs and Border Patrol personnel.
+In July 2020, the Oregon Attorney General, Ellen Rosenblum, requested a restraining order based on the detainment actions of Department of Homeland Security and Customs and Border Protection personnel.
 The AG alleged that unmarked federal agents had unlawfully detained protesters in Portland without probable cause.

 Mosman rejected the request for a restraining order, stating that "because it has not shown it is vindicating an interest that is specific to the state itself — I find the State of Oregon lacks standing here and therefore deny its request for a temporary restraining order".

 Miss America

 In 2021, Mosman dismissed a lawsuit challenging the Miss United States of America pageant's rules that dictate that their contestants be “natural females.”